CodeNarc/CodeNarc/docs/codenarc-configuring-rules.md

 found in the i18n resource bundles.
 This property defaults to `null`.
 Also see [Include Substitutable Message Parameters in a Rule Description](#include-substitutable-message-parameters-in-a-rule-description)

 You can also override the default `name` or `priority` properties for each rule.
+If you override the `name` property, you should also override the `description` property; otherwise it will not find a description for the rule.

 ## Turning Off A Rule